PeiwenSun2000/Both-Ears-Wide-Open/readme.md

 python gpt_induction.py  --prompt "a dog is barking and running from left to right." --device cuda:0
 ```

 We also provide a manual setting for you to manually set the initial and final direction and moving state.
-Direction is from 1 (left) to 5 (right).
-Moving state is from 0 (no moving) to 3 (fast moving).
+The direction is from 1 (left) to 5 (right).
+The moving state is from 0 (no moving) to 3 (fast moving).

 Using manual setting:
 ```